Sauro-class submarine: History

 Lengths varied between the batches.
 Beams measured 6.8 meters for all of the class.
 Draught was increased progressively from 5.3 meters to 6.3 meters.
 Armament of all the batches was 6 x 533mm torpedo tubes with 12 reloads carried.
 Batches I and II used Whitehead A-184 torpedo series while batches III and IV used upgraded Whitehead A-184 Mod 3 series.

-The Sauro and Marconi were retired in 2001 and 2002 respectively.
-In 2005, the remaining two original submarines were retired and the remaining four, the Salvatore Pelosi (S522), Giuliano Prini (S523), Primo Longobardo (S524), and Gianfranco Gazzana Priaroggia (S525) were upgraded.
+Sauro and Marconi were retired in 2001 and 2002 respectively.
+In 2005, the remaining two original submarines were retired and the remaining four, Salvatore Pelosi (S522), Giuliano Prini (S523), Primo Longobardo (S524), and Gianfranco Gazzana Priaroggia (S525) were upgraded.
 These upgrades included replacement of the acoustic sensors and weapons control system, improvements in the communications system, and extension of the service lines.

 US approached Italy to purchase retired Sauro-class submarines.
 Italy tentatively agreed but Taiwan rejected the offer.
 The plan called for the US to purchase four submarines when decommissioned, then refurbish them in the US and sell them to Taiwan.
 Once refurbished, the Italian submarines were expected to be operational for another 15 years, and the deal included an extension program.